Tux/CSV/doc/Text-CSV.md

     $csv.column_names($csv.getline($io));

 ["column\_names"](#column_names) does **no** checking on duplicates at all, which might lead to unexpected results.
-As perl6 does not accept undefined keys in a hash, passing just types will lead to fail later on.
+As raku does not accept undefined keys in a hash, passing just types will lead to fail later on.

     $csv.column_names(Str, "", "name"); # Will FAIL becaus of Str